 Looks much cleaner without all the accessories on it.

-Now we must remove the idle air control valve.
-It will not be necessary, as your car will run fine without it and will not throw a Check Engine Light (CEL) for not being utilized.
-I have personally run a bone stock ECU with no issues or CELs.
+Next, we’ll remove the idle air control valve thermostatic switch.
+It’s not needed, as the car will run just fine without it, and removing it won’t trigger a Check Engine Light (CEL).
+I’ve personally run a bone stock ECU without any issues or CELs.

 I break off the nipple coming out of the side of the air assist valve.
-This will allow you to completely rotate the valve off.
-Otherwise, you would need to remove the valve cover for it to spin completely.
-The plastic is very brittle, so I just tap it with a large solid object, and it will snap off.
+This allows you to fully rotate the valve without needing to remove the valve cover.
+The plastic is brittle, so I tap it gently with a solid object, and it snaps off easily.

 Now take a 22mm wrench/socket and remove.

-You will now be left with a hole.
-If the hole isn’t plugged, it will spew coolant once fired up.
-There are companies that make block-offs for it, and it is a common thing to put your coolant temperature sensor in there so that you will have a working temperature gauge in your cluster.
-Pat had previously had one on his old motor, so I just swapped it over.
+You’ll now be left with a hole.
+If this hole isn’t sealed, it will spew coolant once the engine is running.
+Block-off plugs are available from various companies, and it’s common to install a coolant temperature sensor there to ensure your cluster displays a working temperature gauge.
+Pat previously had one on his old motor, so I simply transferred it over.

-I just applied some Honda Bond on the threads to create a complete seal.
-You can use Teflon tape, but the coolant will eventually corrode the tape, potentially leading to a coolant leak.
-Also, note that the plug doesn’t need to be fully threaded, you will feel when it’s “tight”.
-DO NOT OVER TIGHTEN!
+I applied some Hondabond to the threads to ensure a complete seal.
+You could use Teflon tape, but coolant can eventually degrade the tape, potentially causing leaks.
+The plug doesn’t need to be fully threaded; you’ll feel when it’s “tight.”
+DO NOT over-tighten!

 Next, you will need to block off the smaller water nipple.